 Marketing whiz Makayla McMorris became executive director of the University of Nebraska-Omaha’s Office of University Communications in December 2018.

 The Omaha native hopes to elevate her hometown community, leading by example as an African-American female in UNO’s executive ranks.
 “Being in this position is a huge hope for the community,” McMorris says.
 “It’s difficult in Omaha.
-A lot of people from the community leave for
+A lot of people from the community leave for better opportunities. ”

 She and her husband, Charles Drew Health Center CEO Kenny McMorris, have spurned offers